Best Home Security System For Pet Owners: Pet-Friendly, Wireless, For Dogs, Cats, And More

 4. If you have more than one pet, you may need to take their combined weight into account.
 Motion sensors measure heat sources, and if your pets are close together, their combined weight may set off your alarm.

-6. If you’ve placed motion sensors away from pets and ruled out other causes of false alarms but you’re still getting them, consider installing a pet gate or a pet barrier system to keep pets out of rooms with motion sensors.
+6. If you’ve placed motion sensors away from pets and ruled out other causes of false alarms, but you’re still getting them, consider installing a pet gate or a pet barrier system to keep pets out of rooms with motion sensors.

 How One Home Security System Saved Justice

-As we shared above, having monitored smoke and CO detectors in your home are a must to keep them safe.
+As we shared above, having monitored smoke and CO detectors in your home is a must to keep them safe.
 See one family’s close call with a potential disaster for their Labrador Retriever, Justice.

-Dog next to pet camera (caption:Best Pet Security Cameras)What If I Just Want A Camera To Keep An Eye On My Pet?
+What If I Just Want A Camera To Keep An Eye On My Pet?

 Don’t need all the bells and whistles of a home security system, or want to save that investment decision for later?
 We’ve got you covered and review the best pet cams so you can keep an eye on your furry friends while you’re out.